-Zapier includes a number of ways to test your integration before releasing it to users, both inside Zapier’s visual builder with tools to test each part of your integration, as well as the Zap builder itself.
+Zapier includes a number of ways to test your integration before releasing it to users, both inside Zapier’s Platform UI with tools to test each part of your integration, as well as the Zap editor itself.

 How to Test Authentication

 Authentication testing in Zapier is crucially important, as this is where you first connect an account from your app to Zapier, which you will then use to test subsequent trigger and action steps as they’re built.
 Once you’ve added your app’s authentication settings and saved them, click Connect an Account in the final Testing step to connect your account to Zapier.

 Then, click the Test Connected Account to make the test API call you added to your app authentication.
 If it’s successful, Zapier will show a green check and a Request Successful message on the top right of the dialog.

 You can then explore the data Zapier sent to and received from your app.
 The Response tab shows the JSON data response from your API, with each field and its data listed.
 The Bundle tab shows the data Zapier stores about your authentication.
 The HTTP tab shows the full request details for each API call Zapier made during the test.
 And the Console shows any additional data your API calls logged in Zapier if you use custom code for any part of your authentication.